Wizard was created by Stan Lee, Larry Lieber and Jack Kirby.

-It is revealed later that being attached to the Carnage symbiote had cured Wizard of his dementia, and he had managed to start a conversation with his son over the internet.
+It is revealed later that being attached to the Carnage symbiote had cured Wizard of his dementia due to the restorative effects of the suit, and he had managed to start a conversation with his son over the internet.

 Powers and Abilities

-The Wizard is incredibly intelligent and has made several devices in which to carry out his criminal schemes.
+The Wizard is incredibly intelligent (through despite his boasts, he is significantly less intelligent than the likes of Reed Richards or Doctor Doom) and has made several devices in which to carry out his criminal schemes.
 Most notable is his anti-gravity disc which creates a field repulsing gravity's natural pull and therefore capable of lifting practically anything.

 In the MC2 universe, Wizard leads the Wizard's Warriors in an attempt to prove that he is intellectually superior to Reed Richards.

 In the House of M reality, Wizard is a part of The Hood's Sapien Rights League, a front for his gang of enhanced criminals.